What Is Sales Territory Mapping?

 When it comes to sales territory mapping, one size doesn't fit all.

-You might target markets based on a number of different criteria —like business priorities, company size, and evidence pulled from CRM data.
+You might prioritize markets based on a number of different criteria—like business priorities, company size, and evidence pulled from CRM metrics.

 The sales territory plan ultimately depends on your company’s business model and strategic direction.
 You want to design territories that ultimately support your large business goals.